| In May 1837, Grandison

 Joseph, Sidney, and Oliver Cowdery in the Kirtland printing office.
 Denton

-about killing Newell at the Prophet's behest.
-After borrowing a pistol from
+about killing Newell for the prophet.
+After he borrowed a pistol from

 Sidney Rigdon, Joseph told Denton, "I know where you are going and